datapressio/rollbar-http-error.js/README.md

 If `rollbarToken` is null or undefined, then errors will be printed to the console.

+### View from Rollbar.js

+The target use-case is one where HttpErrors are necessary, and planned, and thrown out to the Express middleware to be delivered to the user.
+It's important to track them in Rollbar but they're not critical issues and they should not trigger alerts.

+Here's the view of a real error vs an HttpError:

+[!rollbar.png]

+### Using in the app

 Inside your app, throw errors:

     const HttpError = require('rollbar-http-error');